Software-Knife-and-Tool/vortex/README.md

 ### System preparation

-You'll need an RPi with a recent install of Raspberry Pi OS and SPI enabled.
+You'll need an RPi with a recent install of Raspberry Pi OS and I2C/SPI enabled.

 ### Installing